zoonalink/graph-tt-quarto/README.md

 ## Additional Points to Consider:

+* The appendices contain all of the prototype code.

 * **[License](LICENSE.md)**: This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
   * To view a copy of this license, visit [https://creativecommons.org/licenses/by-nc-nd/4.0/](https://creativecommons.org/licenses/by-nc-nd/4.0/)